 I am an Oracle Database Administrator by trade, and you will find plenty of material about my favourite database management system here.
 For some time now I have been looking into other technology as well, mainly DevOps, micro-services-driven software development and deployments, their underlying infrastructure and generally speaking emerging trends.
 This turned out to be so exciting that I started adding a few more categories to the blog where you can expect more content to arrive very soon.

 Some time ago I changed the blog template but found out that adding side-bars and other widgets to the left reduces screen estate too much.
 I am now adding a search box to this page as well as a list of the 10 latest posts, which you find at the bottom of this page.

 And now for the boring stuff

-This blog is about technology, not licensing.
+This blog is about technology, and does not concern itself with either licensing nor monetary aspects (=cost).
 Many of the posts hosted on my blog refer to software that requires (extra) licensing to use.
 Always make sure you are license compliant.

 The other very important warning equally applies to everything that’s published on the Internet.
 All technology has a shelf live, and I recently noticed that my first posts on this blog date back almost 10 years.
 If you come across content, always check if it is still relevant.
 All the information on this blog is offered in good faith and in the hope you find it useful.
 I cannot guarantee that it is correct.